 - You are a first-generation college student (neither parent had a bachelor’s degree before you turned 18 years of age).

 - You have a documented physical or learning disability.

 The CAL Lab, located in MH133, is an open lab available for CWC student use from 8:00 a.m. – 5:00 p.m.
 Monday through Friday.
 Tutoring assistance is available.

-The Student Support Services Tutor Program is available to: encourage independent, critical thinking skills, support completion of coursework, personalize the learning process and increase student confidence and success.
+The Student Support Services Tutor Program is available to: encourage independent, critical thinking skills, support the completion of coursework, personalize the learning process and increase student confidence and success.

 Tutoring is offered in individual and group settings, in a variety of subjects including pre-college classes, core subject areas, and specialty classes.

-Tutoring services are offered in a variety of methods, based on Student Support Service program hours, tutor schedules and student needs.
+Tutoring services are offered in a variety of methods, based on the Student Support Service program hours, tutor schedules and student needs.

 Meet our Student Support Services staff